sune-sje/Albertsune-Reapack-Scripts/README.md

 **Features:**
 ✅ Does all your spacing for you
 ✅ Doesn't touch your slides

+#### **Usage:**
+Select the MIDI takes you want to adjust, then run the script.
+It will analyze the note positions and update their lengths to hopefully achieve better spacing.

 ### **BonerViewer**